Ali-YousefiTelori/UltraStreamGo/README.md

 UltraStreamGo is a lightweight and fast library to easily manage file system objects for saving, uploading and downloading tasks.

-## Features:
+## Built-in features:

 1. Caching for lightning speed

 2. File checksum for content integrity

-3. Password for file protection
+3. Password for data protection

 4. FileShare.
 ReadWrite for multipe stream read